tanxzen/Class10CS/CH02/README.md

 > [!IMPORTANT]
-> All documentation will be on this readme no sperate files
+> All documentation will be on this readme no separate files

 # CH02 : Introduction to C language